TheFairywarrior/google-certification-notes/big_data/cloud_pubsub/pub-sub.md

 * Cloud Pub/Sub is a HIPAA-compliant service, offering fine-grained access controls and end-to-end encryption.
 * Can re run messages easily.

+## Notes from questions
+* Default retention time is 7 days
+* Max retention is 7 days
+* Min retention is 10 min